FBI agent shot by booby-trapped wheelchair in Oregon home

 PORTLAND, Ore.
 (AP) — A former southern Oregon property owner has been charged with assault on a federal officer after authorities say an FBI agent sent to the property was shot from a booby-trapped wheelchair.

-The Oregonian/OregonLive reports that authorities responded to the home in Williams on Sept.
-7 at the request of a lawyer tasked with selling the property.
+Law enforcement officers responded to the home in the small town of Williams on Sept.
+7 at the request of a real estate lawyer tasked with selling the property, The Oregonian/OregonLive reported Monday.

-A criminal complaint filed in U.S. District Court in Medford says officers found multiple traps and that the agent was wounded in the leg when he entered the home.
+A criminal complaint filed in U.S. District Court in Medford said officers found traps throughout the property from spike strips to a circular hot tub turned on its side and rigged to roll over anyone who triggered a tripwire.

-Authorities say the makeshift weapons were created by Gregory Rodvelt, who was forced to forfeit his property as part of an elder abuse case.
+“(It was) much like a scene from the movie ‘Indiana Jones: Raiders of the Lost Ark’ in which actor Harrison Ford is forced to outrun a giant stone boulder that he inadvertently triggered by a booby trap switch,” the complaint said.

 Most Read Nation & World Stories